 If you’re having trouble finding an experienced endometriosis specialist, you’re not alone.

-An estimated one in 10 women have endometriosis, yet those who choose to have surgery to manage their symptoms face a disproportionately small pool of skilled endometriosis surgeons.
+An estimated one in 10 women of reproductive age have endometriosis.
+Yet those who choose to have surgery to manage their symptoms face a disproportionately small pool of skilled endometriosis surgeons.

 “Today, estimates are that there are only about 100 endometriosis specialists skilled in advanced laparoscopic surgery,” says EndoFound Board of Director and Honorary Medical Director Emeritus Dr. Harry Reich.